 search for a partner who's able to magically surmount

-this issue may continue for a lifetime--as the "right one"
+this issue could continue for a lifetime, as the "right one"

 virtually impossible for the Narcissist to accept that his BPD